 There are a couple items you’ll need to consider when shopping for a whole-home humidifier.

-- Size—The humidifier’s size and capacity is based on gallons per day of operation.
-One way to find out what size you need is to take your total floor area and multiply it by the height of your ceiling.
-This will help determine how many gallons per hour you will need and be a guide as you consider your options.
+- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+One way to find out what size you want is to take your total floor area and multiply it by the height of the ceiling.
+This will help determine how many gallons per hour is needed and be a guide as you review your options.

-- Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also acknowledge how much money will go into operation and maintenance.
-There are a variety of models that can help meet the needs in your home while adhering to a budget you are comfortable with.
+- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also acknowledge how much money will go into operation and maintenance.
+There are several models that can help meet the needs in your home while sticking to a budget you are comfortable with.

-Each house is different.
-Our experts at Service Experts Commercial HVAC can give you a home health report to help you select which humidifier will work for your home.
-And our assessment will make sure you are getting the best solution to fit your present HVAC system.
+Every home and family is different.
+Our professionals at Service Experts Commercial HVAC can give you a home health report to help you determine which humidifier will work for your home.
+And our assessment will ensure you are getting the best solution to fit your present HVAC system.
 We want to make sure you can rest comfortably during the colder weather and that you have the support you need to maintain proper indoor air quality.
-Call us at 905-453-6700 or check out our online scheduler to make an appointment.
+Call us at 289-201-2346 or visit our online scheduler to make an appointment.